ce-jones/OceanContrast/docs/install.md

 ## 2. Installation without using Conda environments)

-To install this package, from this directory, run
+To install the libraries for this package, after 'git pull ...', run this from the OilClassification directory:

     pip install -e .

-You may need additional python packages.

-    pip install scikit-image

 ## 3. Installation in new conda environment